seamusdemora/PiFormulae/FilesystemConversionFromExt4ToBtrfs.md

       ```

     *C'est terminé*! ...
 You should now be able to remove **SD2** from the **SUPPORT RPi**, insert it into the **TARGET RPi** and boot from it.
 And a quick comment on the above changes: Note that I used `LABEL`s instead of `PARTUUID`s.
 That's just a personal preference; you may use `PARTUUID` (or something else in **`ls -l /dev/disk`**, or via the **`blkid`** command).
 If I had hundreds of RPi, constantly swapping SD cards, I suppose I might find `PARTUUID`s useful... for my present purposes, `LABEL`s *mostly* work fine.  :)

+### Summary:

+Hopefully, you now have a working (boot-able) `btrfs` on your RPi.
+And now that you're here, you may be wondering, *"OK... what next?"* Well, that's a good question, but unfortunately I don't have a good answer at present - other than, *"use it as it is - instead of `ext4`"* !
+So far, I've not found switching to `btrfs` a big change at all... everything I did under `ext4` I am still able to do under `btrfs`.
+However - I am currently *exploring* some alternatives...
+I hope to have something more intelligent to say soon, but as of now - not much.
+I'll also *opine* that the vast majority of documentation on `btrfs`, and how to use it (e.g. for *"snapshots"*) to be [inscrutable](https://www.merriam-webster.com/dictionary/inscrutable) [gobbledygook](https://dictionary.cambridge.org/dictionary/english/gobbledygook).
+Put another way, in one of the many pieces I've read recently, the author simply stated it this way, *"Taking snapshots with btrfs is easy; managing those snapshots is not"*.

 ### Notes: